Frank Luntz's Conflict Of Interest? He's Paid By Republicans

-Category: World Politics Hits: 8Our Failed Political Press ™ (Part Infinity) Salon tells us… “Longtime Republican pollster Frank Luntz and his friend and short-term roommate Kevin McCarthy — who is now House minority leader — have been repeatedly targeted in recent weeks by Fox News host Tucker Carlson, who has claimed that Luntz’s famous “focus groups” almost amount to “fraud.”
+Category: World Politics Hits: 9Our Failed Political Press ™ (Part Infinity) Salon tells us… “Longtime Republican pollster Frank Luntz and his friend and short-term roommate Kevin McCarthy — who is now House minority leader — have been repeatedly targeted in recent weeks by Fox News host Tucker Carlson, who has claimed that Luntz’s famous “focus groups” almost amount to “fraud.”
 As it turns out, Carlson may have a point…

 Read more https://crooksandliars.com/2021/05/frank-luntzs-conflict-interest-hes-paid